WashingtonGT/soc-playbook/docs/TrustServicesCategories.md

 The privacy criteria are organized as follows:

-i.
-Notice and communication of objectives.
-The entity provides notice to data subjects about its objectives related to privacy. ii.
-Choice and consent.
-The entity communicates choices available regarding the collection, use, retention, disclosure, and disposal of personal information to data subjects. iii.
-Collection.
-The entity collects personal information to support the achievement of its objectives related to privacy. iv.
-Use, retention, and disposal.
+1. Notice and communication of objectives.
+The entity provides notice to data subjects about its objectives related to privacy.
+2. Choice and consent.
+The entity communicates choices available regarding the collection, use, retention, disclosure, and disposal of personal information to data subjects.
+3. Collection.
+The entity collects personal information to support the achievement of its objectives related to privacy.
+4. Use, retention, and disposal.
 The entity limits the use, retention, and disposal of personal information to support the achievement of its objectives related to privacy.
-v.
-Access.
-The entity provides data subjects with access to their personal information for review and correction (including updates) to support the achievement of its objectives related to privacy. vi.
-Disclosure and notification.
+5. Access.
+The entity provides data subjects with access to their personal information for review and correction (including updates) to support the achievement of its objectives related to privacy.
+6. Disclosure and notification.
 The entity discloses personal information, with the consent of the data subjects, to meet its objectives related to privacy.
-Notification of breaches and incidents is provided to affected data subjects, regulators, and others to support the achievement of its objectives related to privacy. vii.
-Quality.
-The entity collects and maintains accurate, up-to-date, complete, and relevant personal information to support the achievement of its objectives related to privacy. viii.
-Monitoring and enforcement.
+Notification of breaches and incidents is provided to affected data subjects, regulators, and others to support the achievement of its objectives related to privacy.
+7. Quality.
+The entity collects and maintains accurate, up-to-date, complete, and relevant personal information to support the achievement of its objectives related to privacy.
+8. Monitoring and enforcement.
 The entity monitors compliance to meet its objectives related to privacy, including procedures to address privacy-related inquiries, complaints, and disputes.